 7. The Last Jedi

-Admittedly, it’s a bit premature (not to mention unfair) to judge the title of Rian Johnson’s upcoming follow up to The Force Awakens, especially given how little we know about the film’s story.
-That said, taken on face value, The Last Jedi isn’t exactly the most electrifying header.
-True, there’s a certain sense of pathos in how it evokes the sense of the sole remaining Jedi alone in the galaxy, but like A New Hope, it’s more of a reflective tone poem than a dynamic heading.
+Admittedly, it’s a bit premature (not to mention unfair) to judge the title of Rian Johnson’s follow-up to The Force Awakens, given how little we know about the film’s story.
+That said, at face value, The Last Jedi isn’t exactly the most electrifying header.
+True, there’s a pathos to spotlighting the sole remaining Jedi in the galaxy, but like A New Hope, it’s more of a reflective tone poem than a dynamic heading.

 On the plus side, it seems pretty likely that The Last Jedi will score full marks when it comes to tying in with the plot of the film itself.
-Whether – as comments by Johnson would suggest – the title refers to Luke Skywalker (currently quite literally the last Jedi going), or to his new student Rey (which suggests – gasp! – Luke might die before the end!) or even both of them (given the plural of “Jedi” is, well, “Jedi”) it seems clear that The Last Jedi will prove an apt title, if not an overly thrilling one.
+Whether (as comments by Johnson would suggest) the title refers to Luke Skywalker or this new student Rey (which means – gasp! – Luke might die before the end!) or even both of them (given the plural of “Jedi” is, well, “Jedi”) it seems clear that The Last Jedi will prove an apt title, if not an overly thrilling one.

-There’s also the cheese factor, and here, The Last Jedi earns a pass, if not a particularly glowing one.
-There’s a vaguely vintage vibe to Episode VIII’s moniker, and its absolute nature – seriously, you guys: there are no other Jedi left – does lend it a touch of the extreme.
+Then there’s the cheese factor, and here, The Last Jedi earns a pass, if not a particularly glowing one.
+There’s a vaguely vintage vibe to Episode VIII’s moniker, and its absolute nature – seriously, you guys: there are no other Jedi left – lends it a touch of the extreme.
 Taking all these factors into consideration, you’re left with a solid enough Star Wars title, albeit not an overly memorable one.

 6. The Phantom Menace

-That noise you hear – as if a million voices cried out in disgust, and were suddenly silent – is the sound of all the die hard fans reacting to the mere mention of much-maligned franchise opener The Phantom Menace.
-As with Episode I itself, however, this title is better than its detractors will admit, but is also unavoidably a let down.
+That noise you hear – as if a million voices cried out in disgust, and were suddenly silent – is the sound of all the diehard fans reacting to the mere mention of The Phantom Menace.
+As with Episode I itself, however, this title is better than its detractors admit while also being a bit of a letdown.
 Like the last two entries on this list, The Phantom Menace suffers from the absence of any action in its phrasing, resulting in a fairly stagnant header.

 5. The Force Awakens

 Finally, a verb!
 J.J.
-Abrams’ hugely successful relaunch of the Star Wars franchise might not get everything right, but at least The Force Awakens boasts a title that promises something worthwhile is going to happen.
-True, as action words go, “awakens” isn’t quite the most stimulating example available, but it at least gives the impression of a propulsive narrative where the Force itself will reignite throughout the galaxy.
+Abrams’ relaunch of the Star Wars franchise might not get everything right, but at least The Force Awakens boasts a title that promises something worthwhile is going to happen.
+True, as action words go, “awakens” isn’t the most stimulating, but it at least gives the impression of a propulsive narrative where the Force itself will reignite throughout the galaxy.

 The Force Awakens sub-header also accurately sums up the plot of the film.
-The arrival of Rey – along with the ongoing activities of baddies Kylo Ren and Supreme Leader Snoke, and the return of Luke Skywalker – surely represents an out-and-out wake up call for the partially slumbering mystical energy field the binds the Star Wars galaxy together, no?
+The arrival of Rey – together with the evil deeds of baddies Kylo Ren and Supreme Leader Snoke, and the return of Luke Skywalker – surely represents an out-and-out wake-up call for the slumbering mystical energy field that binds the Star Wars galaxy together, no?

 On the downside, The Force Awakens isn’t a very OTT name.
-While the title wouldn’t look out of place fronting up a 1930s matinee feature, it would have been nice to see Episode VII’s label sprinkled with a smidgen more cheddar.
+While the title wouldn’t look out of place fronting up a 1930s matinee feature, it would’ve been nice to see Episode VII’s label sprinkled with a smidgen more cheddar.

 4. Revenge of the Sith

 “Ah, that’s more like it!”
-That’s not just what a lot of fans had to say when they walked out of Revenge of the Sith – generally the best received of the prequels – but also my response upon reaching this stage of the list.
-As verbs go, “Revenge” is a nice a meaty one, less about ominous overtones and more about the outright acts of vengeance being committed by the less friendly practitioners of the Force.
+That’s not just what a lot of fans had to say when they walked out of Revenge of the Sith – the best received of the prequels – but also my response upon reaching this stage of the list.
+As verbs go, “Revenge” is nice and meaty, less about ominous overtones and more about the acts of vengeance being committed by the less friendly practitioners of the Force.

-What’s more, the Revenge of the Sith title is a spot-on match for the events of Episode III, which sees the villainous Sith finally pull the trigger on their plot to bring the Republic to its knees, exacting payback on their Jedi enemies in the process.
+What’s more, the Revenge of the Sith title is a spot-on match for the events of Episode III, which sees the villainous Sith finally pull the trigger on their plot to bring the Republic to its knees and exact payback on their Jedi enemies.
 Revenge of the Sith also snags top marks for having a delightfully OTT title, although it loses a few solely for the fact that casual fans probably aren’t entirely sure who or what the Sith actually are.

-Finally, it notches up bonus credit for being a reference to the original title for Return of the Jedi, which was originally titled Revenge of the Jedi, until an eleventh hour change by Lucas (once he realised that retribution wasn’t really something a true Jedi would aspire to).
+Finally, it notches up bonus credit for being a reference to the original title for Return of the Jedi.
+That film was originally titled Revenge of the Jedi, until an eleventh-hour change by Lucas (once he realised that retribution wasn’t really something a true Jedi would aspire to).

 3. Attack of the Clones